Tipo 105.33 Development History and Photographs from Ing. Chiti's Own Personal Office

 The 1969 3 Litre Spider Versions

-A large front air intake as well as two smaller air intakes for the front braking coolers are added here.
+A large front air intake as well as two smaller air intakes for the front braking coolers are added here during testing at Monza.

-June 29, 1069.
+Above: Testing on June 29,1969.
 Norisring Circuit.
 From left side- master engine specialist Giovanni Manfredini, Ing.
-Carlo Chiti and master chassis technician Giuliano Luppi.
+Carlo Chiti and master chassis technician Giuliano Luppi are shown here.

 July 13, 1969.
 Hochenheim Solitude Rennen.